bhanuchaddha/bhanuchaddha-blog/content/post/create-your-own-blog.md

 Now when your website is ready, Its time to publish this website.

 ### **Set up Git repositories**

+We will create 2 GitHub repositories for our project

+1. Frist Repository for out project
+2. Secound repository to host our blog as Github project page

+We would also link both these repositories using Github submodules.
+But for the context of this blog you dont need to learn the Github submodules, if dont know it already.
+You can just follow the command provided in the blog.
+A good resource to learn about Github submodules is [here](https://github.blog/2016-02-01-working-with-submodules/).

+Create an repository like [https://github.com/bhanuchaddha/demo-blog](https://github.com/bhanuchaddha/demo-blog).
+And one more repository like [https://github.com/bhanuchaddha/demoblog-bhanuchaddha.github.io](https://github.com/bhanuchaddha/demoblog-bhanuchaddha.github.io).
+Second repository must have `github.io` at the end.
+So may be somthing like `<yourname>.github.io`.
+Github initialize the sttaic website for you if you sprcify `github.io` at the end of a repository name.

+Now go to the root of your project and execute below commands.

 If you are still reading this blog.
 I know it was a long post. :( .
 But I hope it was worth it.
 Do reach me out if you have any questions.